stackabletech/stackable-utils/release/README.md

 # create and push the release tag
 ./release/create-release-tag.sh -t 24.7.0 -w products # Only add the -p flag after testing locally first

-# monitor the GH action that builds ~80 images for success
+# monitor the GH action that builds ~80 images for success.
+# build failures alerts will appear in the #notifications-container-images channel.

 # continue with the operators ...
 # create and push the release branch